ataiva-software/kontainers/docs/multi-domain-proxy-guide.md

 3. **Private Key Match**: Verify that the private key matches the certificate
 4. **Certificate Expiry**: Check if the certificate has expired

+#### Let's Encrypt Certificate Issues

+1. **Domain Verification Failure**: Ensure your domain is correctly pointing to your server's IP address
+   - Check your DNS settings and wait for propagation (can take up to 24-48 hours)
+   - Verify that port 80 is accessible from the internet for the HTTP-01 challenge

+2. **Rate Limiting Issues**: Let's Encrypt has rate limits that may affect certificate issuance
+   - 5 duplicate certificates per week
+   - 50 certificates per registered domain per week
+   - 300 new orders per account per 3 hours

+3. **Certificate Renewal Failures**:
+   - Check that the ACME challenge path is accessible
+   - Verify that Nginx is properly configured to serve the challenge files
+   - Check the certificate manager logs for specific error messages:
+     ```bash
+     tail -f /var/log/kontainers/certmanager.log
+     ```

+4. **Manual Renewal**: If automatic renewal fails, you can trigger a manual renewal
+   - Navigate to the **Certificates** section
+   - Find the certificate and click the **Renew** button
+   - Check the logs for any errors during the renewal process

 #### High Response Times

 1. **Container Resources**: Check if the container has sufficient resources